 We have been explaining PPE to children.
 When all of a sudden staff are wearing masks visors gloves and aprons, it can be terrifying, so gentle explanation goes a long way to easing fear.
 If they’re very little, I just liken it to Buzz Lightyear!

-We are only allowing one parent to stay now and the emotional toll of families is huge.
-So we try and ease it by allowing the resident parent to go off the ward for a walk or to phone family while we give one to one play sessions to their child.
+We can still only allow one parent to stay with their child and the emotional toll of that for families is huge.
+We try and ease it by allowing the resident parent to go off the ward for a walk or to phone family while we give one to one play sessions to their child.
 So it has a twofold effect, the parent is rested benefiting their mental health and the child has a pleasurable experience from “a masked member of staff” – therefore associating pleasure rather than fear with PPE.

 We have a number of children undergoing neuro rehabilitation, one of whom I’m working with quite intensely.
 I am currently working on giving her different sensory textures, while using the associated words.
 Cold, soft, spiky etc. (it’s very hard when I’m gloved up though